-Learning to run fast is easy, but maintaining the right pace for your goals takes work and time, especially if your timed run is over 3 miles.
+Learning to run fast is easy, but maintaining the right pace for your goals takes work and time, especially if your timed run is more than three miles.
 You have to work at learning your goal pace, but do it in a progressive way so your miles per week do not add up too quickly.
-A 10-15% miles-per-week progression is ideal.
+A 10%-15% miles-per-week progression is ideal.

-Here is an email from a Marine candidate wanting to ace the USMC physical fitness test (PFT) with an 18-minute 3-mile timed run:
+Here is an email from a Marine candidate wanting to ace the USMC physical fitness test (PFT) with an 18-minute, three-mile timed run:

-I don’t do a lot of full sprints to prepare for timed runs - too many injuries occur (hamstrings, etc), but I do fast-paced running that makes sense for a training goal.
-For you - obviously - the pace needs to be 1:30 for 400m intervals.
-Sure, that may sound easy, but do it with very little rest - maybe a 100m walk.
+I don’t do a lot of full sprints to prepare for timed runs.
+Too many injuries occur (hamstrings, etc.), but I do fast-paced running that makes sense for a training goal.
+For you, the pace needs to be 1:30 for 400-meter intervals.
+Sure, that may sound easy, but do it with very little rest -- maybe a 100-meter walk.

-It is easy to run a 400m run in 70-75 seconds for a few sets, and it does work the heart and lungs well, but it also needs to be coupled with you knowing your goal pace.
-So one day - maybe two days a week - you can add in faster than goal pace runs (aka 80-90% sprints) but the rest of your runs (3-4 a week) should be a focus on running at your goal pace, which is a six-minute mile (90-second 400m, 3:00 800m, 6-minute mile intervals).
+It is easy to run 400 meters in 70-75 seconds for a few sets, and it does work the heart and lungs well, but it also needs to be coupled with you knowing your goal pace.
+So one day -- maybe two days a week -- you can add in faster than goal pace runs (aka 80%-90% sprints), but the rest of your runs (3-4 a week) should be a focus on running at your goal pace, which is a six-minute mile (90 seconds for 400 meters, three minutes for 800 meters, six-minute mile intervals).

 Army: 2-mile timed runs